-We’re asking all boaters to stay gas safe by getting on-board gas appliances checked by a Gas Safe registered engineer, to protect from the danger of fires, explosions and carbon monoxide poisoning.
+We’re asking all boaters to get on-board gas appliances checked by a Gas Safe registered engineer.
+This protects you from the danger of fires, explosions and carbon monoxide poisoning.

 The most common fuel used for cooking on boats is Liquid Propane Gas (LPG).
 LPG is also often used to heat water, either for washing or central heating.
 Bottle gas that is used on boats is not the same as a fixed pipeline system used in houses and buildings.
 Bottle gas leaking into a boat can't escape as easily as gas in houses, so the risk of explosion from a leak in a boat is significantly greater.

-If you’ve got an LPG leak on your boat, you could be able to detect it with your nose as the stenching agent in LPG is distinctive and very smelly, but don't rely on being able to smell a leak, depending on the location you may not be able to smell it at all.
+If you’ve got an LPG leak on your boat, you might detect it with your nose, as the stenching agent in LPG is distinctive and very smelly.
+But don't rely on this, as depending on the location you may not be able to smell it at all.
 A carbon monoxide alarm won’t pick up on a gas leak, only the silent killer from an unsafe gas appliance in use.

 If you do smell a leak, immediately turn off the supply, evacuate, ventilate and then have it investigated by a competent engineer.
-When a leak goes wrong on a boat it can go badly wrong very quickly as one unfortunate boater discovered just a few weeks ago.
+When a leak goes wrong on a boat, it can go badly wrong very quickly.

-To find a Gas Safe registered engineer call 0800 408 5500 or visit GasSafeRegister.co.uk
+To find a Gas Safe registered engineer who is qualified to work on boats, call 0800 408 5500 or visit GasSafeRegister.co.uk